On the surface, the idea of people sharing the same motivation for happiness based on a personality type sounds far-fetched.

 Society’s overdependence on memes and shortcuts that convey abbreviated communication methods does not unpack the complexity of high culture thoughts and ideas.

-The content derived from the introverted lifestyle is not geared for the general population but to the populace that values education and intellectual prowess.
+The content derived from the introverted lifestyle is not geared toward the general population but toward the populace that values education and intellectual prowess.

 Focusing on mental and physical wellness